-VI.
+II.
 LDC Section 25-12-3 Local Amendments to the Building Code, Appendix G Flood-Resistant Construction, G103.4 Activities in riverine flood hazard areas states that the building official shall not permit any new construction, substantial improvement or other development, including fill, unless the applicant demonstrates that the cumulative effect of the proposed development, when combined with all other existing and anticipated development, will not increase the design flood elevation at any point that results in additional adverse flooding on other property.

-VARIANCE REQUESTED: The applicant requests a variance to permit the development that will increase the design flood elevation that results in additional adverse flooding on other property.
+VARIANCE REQUESTED: This variance is due to the fact that the development causes increases in the level of the design flood that result in additional adverse flooding on other property.

-VII.
+III.
 LDC Section 25-12-3 Local Amendments to the Building Code, Appendix G Flood-Resistant Construction, G103.5 Floodway Encroachment states that prior to issuing a permit for any floodway encroachment, including fill, new construction, substantial improvements and other development or land-disturbing activity, the building official shall require submission of a certification by a Professional Engineer licensed by the State of Texas, along with supporting technical data in accordance with the City of Austin Drainage Criteria Manual, that demonstrates that such development will not cause any increase of the level of the design flood.

-VARIANCE REQUESTED: This variance is due to the fact that the development is within the floodway and causes an increase in the level of the design flood.
+VARIANCE REQUESTED: This variance is due to the fact that the development causes increases in the level of the design flood.

-VIII.
+IV.
 LDC Section 25-12-3 Local Amendments to the Building Code, Appendix G Flood-Resistant Construction, G103.5.1 Floodway revisions states that a floodway encroachment that increases the level of the design flood may be considered for a variance only if the applicant has applied for a conditional Flood Insurance Rate Map (FIRM) revision and has received the approval of the Federal Emergency Management Agency (FEMA).

-VARIANCE REQUESTED: This variance is due to the fact that the development encroaches into the floodway, causes an increase in the level of the design flood, and the applicant has not applied for or received approval of the required conditional map revision to FEMA.
-The applicant requests a variance to not be required to apply for or receive approval of the conditional map revision to FEMA.
+VARIANCE REQUESTED: This variance is due to the fact that the development encroaches into the floodway, causes increases in the level of the design flood, and the applicant has not applied for or received approval of the conditional revision from FEMA.